fvella/AIdaptive/README.md

 # AIdaptive
-Towards a new generation of adaptive run-time and heuristic selection
+Towards a new generation of adaptive run-time and heuristic selection framework